alex-susi/nbaDraftLottery/README.md

 To project future pick values, the simulation:

-1. Seeds each team in its actual 2025–26 tier.
+1. Seeds each team in its actual 2025–26 lottery tier.
 2. Evolves team tiers year by year using posterior draws from the Markov transition model.
 3. Orders teams within tiers to construct future lottery seeds.
 4. Runs both the current lottery and the new 3-2-1 lottery.